pragmaticslaboratory/fasow/README.md

 # TowerHandler

-The TowerHandler is a module that allows us to encapsulate and expose the implementation of certain ABMs concerns of Fasow, In this way, we can handle and manage how a class will be instantiated on execution time.
+The TowerHandler is a module that allows us to encapsulate and expose the implementation of certain ABMs concerns of Fasow, where each concern is managed with a specific abstraction level, that we will name as a Fasow level, where each one of thems will be implemented by the TowerHandler.
+In this way, we can handle and manage how each concern will be instantiated on execution time.

 ### Fasow Levels